Exotic star: Quark stars and strange stars

 A quark star is a hypothesized object that results from the decomposition of neutrons into their constituent quarks under extremely intense gravitational pressure balanced by electrical repulsion and degeneracy pressure.
-Such a star would be smaller and more dense than a neutron star, and may survive in this new state indefinitely, if no extra mass is added.
+Such a star would be smaller and denser than a neutron star, and may survive in this new state indefinitely, if no extra mass is added.
 Quark stars that contain strange matter are called strange stars.
-Such a star, first proposed by Edward Witten, would consist of confined quarks, essentialy a giant nucleon.
+Such a star, first proposed by Edward Witten, would consist of confined quarks, essentially a giant nucleon.

 Based on observations released by the Chandra X-Ray Observatory on 10 April 2002, two objects, named RX J1856.5−3754 and 3C 58, were suggested as quark star candidates.
 The former appeared to be much smaller and the latter much colder than expected for a neutron star, suggesting that they were composed of material denser than neutronium.
 However, these observations were met with skepticism by researchers who said the results were not conclusive.
 After further analysis, RX J1856.5−3754 was excluded from the list of quark star candidates.

 Electroweak stars

-An electroweak star is a hypothetical type of exotic star in which the gravitational collapse of the star is prevented by radiation pressure resulting from electroweak burning; that is, the energy released by the conversion of quarks into leptons through the electroweak force.
+An electroweak star is a hypothetical type of exotic star in which the gravitational collapse of the star is prevented by radiation pressure resulting from electroweak burning; that is, the energy released by the conversion of quarks to leptons by the electroweak force.
 This proposed process might occur in a volume at the star's core approximately the size of an apple, containing about two Earth masses, and reaching temperatures on the order of 10^{15} K (1 PK).
 Electroweak stars could be identified through the equal number of neutrinos emitted of all three generations, taking into account neutrino oscillation.